metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Optional:

 - `hostname` (String) The DNS-addressable Hostname of this endpoint.
 This field will be preferred over IP if both are given.
 - `ip` (String) The IP of this endpoint.
-As a legacy behavior, this supports being given a DNS-adressable hostname as well.
+As a legacy behavior, this supports being given a DNS-addressable hostname as well.

 <a id="nestedatt--spec--gateway--placement"></a>